wp-plugins/51degreesmobi/README.txt

 Screenshots comming soon

 == Changelog ==
+= 2.1.13.2 =
+* Fixed issue where theme list wouldn't display properly.
+* Added new 'Vanilla' theme for designed for desktop devices.

 = 2.1.12.1 =
 * The detector now uses a new data format that simplifies activation and should fix installation errors that occurs with some shared hosting.